sveltejs/sapper/site/content/docs/11-deploying.md

 ### Deploying to Vercel ([formerly ZEIT Now](https://vercel.com/blog/zeit-is-now-vercel))

-We can use an unoffical third-party library like [vercel-sapper](https://www.npmjs.com/package/vercel-sapper) builder to deploy our projects to [Vercel] and even use our Sapper runtime environment there.
+We can use a third-party library like [the `vercel-sapper` builder](https://www.npmjs.com/package/vercel-sapper) to deploy our projects to [Vercel].
+See [that project's readme](https://github.com/thgh/vercel-sapper#readme) for more details regarding [Vercel] deployments.

-Visit the corresponding github repository of [vercel-sapper](https://github.com/thgh/vercel-sapper#readme) builder for implementation details and bug reports regarding [Vercel] deployments.

 ### Deploying service workers